lucid-brndmg/cyclone-online-editor/README.md

 Cyclone online editor is an online development environment for the [Cyclone Specification Language](https://classicwuhao.github.io/cyclone_tutorial/tutorial-content.html).

-The website includes an interactive online editor, a tutorial page and a playground designed for learning the cyclone language & developing cyclone source code online.
+The website includes an interactive Cyclone code editor and a tutorial page designed for learning the Cyclone language & writing Cyclone source code online.

 This project uses [cyclone analyzer](https://github.com/lucid-brndmg/cyclone-analyzer) for parsing and analyzing cyclone's source code.
 See its readme file for details.